MushroomEl/RoR2-ArtifactOfKnowledge/Assets/ModMeta/README.md

 Only Experience and Teleporter Drop are enabled by default.
 The actual Upgrade XP required for every level is always 1; individual XP Sources are instead scaled down by their XP-to-level requirements (e.g. with default config, Kills grants 1/8 actual Upgrade XP per kill at first level, 1/8.5 at second, etc.).

 - **Experience**: The vanilla XP system also grants Upgrade XP.
 Scales exponentially by default, with slightly faster levels than the vanilla system (8XP x1.4 per level; vanilla is 20XP x1.55 per level).
 - **Teleporter Drop**: Gain 1 XP per teleporter drop, divided by participating player count.
 Default scaling: 2XP, does not scale (clearing a teleporter always grants half a level).
+By default, prevents actual teleporter drops from spawning.
 - **Kills**: Gain 1 XP per kill.
 Default scaling: 8XP +0.5 per level.
 May be configured to only grant XP to the player who struck the killing blow.
 - **Kill HP**: Gain 1 XP per 100 enemy base health on kill (scales with only Elite and Swarms health modifiers and nothing else).
 Default scaling: 8XP + 0.5 per level.
 May be configured to only grant XP to the player who struck the killing blow.
 May be configured to scale with total modified HP instead of base HP.
 - **Time**: Gain 1 XP per second while the run timer is progressing.
 Default scaling: 20XP +2 per level.